 Privacy Policy

-Yamba Behaviour Support and Assessments Pty Ltd (“we,” “us,” “our”), trading as The Neurodiverse Clinic and Participant Choice Services, is committed to protecting the privacy, rights, and safety of our clients, employees, and partners.
-We manage personal information in compliance with the Privacy Act 1988 (Cth), including the Australian Privacy Principles (APPs), the National Disability Insurance Scheme Act 2013 (Part 2 – Privacy), the NDIS Practice Standards, and the NDIS Code of Conduct.
+Yamba Behaviour Support and Assessments Pty Ltd (“we,” “us,” “our”) trading as The Neurodiverse Clinic is committed to protecting the privacy, rights, and safety of clients, families, employees, contractors, and professional partners.
+We manage personal information in line with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), the National Disability Insurance Scheme Act 2013 (privacy requirements), the NDIS Practice Standards, and the NDIS Code of Conduct.

 -

-Clients: Name, date of birth, contact details, NDIS plan details, medical and disability information, and other relevant details to provide supports.
+Clients and families: name, date of birth, contact details, identity and consent details, NDIS plan information, goals, service history, risk and safety information, medical and disability information, behaviour support information, relevant reports, and other information needed to provide supports.

 -